colmak/ffmpeg-batch-convert/readme.md

 - Manually edit this file to control which files get converted
 - Delete the queue file to regenerate it with current directory contents

+### Parallel Processing

+The converter can process multiple files simultaneously to improve overall throughput:
+- Default: 3 concurrent FFmpeg processes
+- Each FFmpeg process uses its own internal optimization
+- Adjust based on your system's CPU cores and available RAM
+- Use `-j 1` for sequential processing on lower-end systems

 ### Command Line vs Config File

 Command line options override configuration file settings: